-Show image U2.L12.9 Aquatic and semiaquatic mammals
+Show Image 12A-9 Aquatic and semiaquatic mammals

 Whales are marine mammals, meaning that they live in the ocean.
-The blue whale is not only the largest mammal, but it is also the largest animal on
+The blue whale is not only the largest mammal, but it is also the largest animal on Earth.

-Earth.
 Blue whales can grow up to one hundred feet long; that's a little longer than a basketball court!
 Its tongue alone weighs more than three tons!
 Imagine that!
 Manatees and smaller whales such as dolphins and porpoises are also fully aquatic, marine mammals.
 They share saltwater seas with walruses and seals, semiaquatic animals that like to wander on shore just like Hilda Hippo does.

 Marine mammals are believed by many scientists to have evolved from land mammals, and they share many of the same characteristics.
-They are warm-blooded, they have backbones and fur or hair-even though sometimes it is the tiniest amount of hair-and they breathe oxygen from the air.
+They are warmblooded, they have backbones and fur or hair-even though sometimes it is the tiniest amount of hair-and they breathe oxygen from the air.
 Remember when we talked about how fish use gills to breathe in oxygen from the water?
 Remember how in amphibians those gills develop into lungs, requiring amphibians to come to the surface of the water to breathe air?
 Well, mammals also have lungs.
 All mammals have lungs and an underlying diaphragm that assists breathing.
 When the diaphragm tightens, it creates more space in the lung cavity, and air is drawn into the lungs.
 All mammals, including whales and porpoises, dolphins and manatees, must come to the surface of the water now and then to breathe.

-Show image U2.L12.10 Capybara, beaver, and duck-billed platypus mine.
+Show Image 12A-10 Capybara, beaver, and duck-billed platypus

+Some mammals also live in fresh water.
+I want to introduce you to another semiaquatic relative of mine.
 This is a capybara [kappy-barrah].
 He, like me, is classified as a rodent and likes to swim.